Azure-Samples/hdinsight-diagnostic-scripts/HDInsightNetworkValidatorV2/readme.md

   You haven't created your HDInsight cluster yet and you want to do a pre-validation.
 For this scenario, tool expects you to supply the values to the parameters in `config/params.conf` file.
 Check "Usage" part below for details

 - #### <u>Scenario B - Already created your HDInsight cluster and want to validate your network settings</u>
-  After you created your HDInsight cluster and have started using, it's possible that your network settings might have changed by you or someone else.
-You may have various problems in various scenarios when working with your cluster because of those "unknown" changes.
-You can use HNV to find those "unknown" changes to fix.
+  After you created your HDInsight cluster and have started using, it's possible that your network settings might have changed by you mistakenly or someone else.
+You may have various problems in various scenarios when working with your cluster because of those changes.
+HNV can show you the missing pieces in those situations.

   For this scenario, tool expects you to supply the CLUSTER_DNS_NAME in `config/params.conf` file.
 When you ran the tool, it will ask you to enter your HDInsight SSH username and password to be able to SSH into your headnode to gather all the necessary details from your cluster.
 If you don't want SSH user and password to be asked in your consequent runs, you can put them in CLUSTER_SSHUSER and CLUSTER_SSHUSER_PASS parameters in the `config/params.conf` file.<br>
   P.S.: Don't forget to remove all those after you're done using HNV!
 Better you may want to delete the VM as a whole.

-For both scenario A and B, HNV checks the below components if they're configured correctly for Azure HDInsight or not:
+For both scenarios A and B, HNV checks the below components if they're configured correctly for Azure HDInsight or not:
 1. Network Security Group (NSG) in the subnet
-2. Using Azure Firewall and User Defined Route (UDR)
+2. Azure Firewall and User Defined Route (UDR), if you are using
-3. Using non-Azure Firewall Networking Virtual Appliance (NVA) and User Defined Route : Although tool can obtain the firewall rules and checks if you are using Azure Firewall, it won't be able to gather firewall rules from an NVA other than Azure Firewall.
-But the tool still will do inbound/outbound checks in Part 2
+3. Using non-Azure Firewall Networking Virtual Appliance (NVA) and User Defined Route:<br>
+Although tool can obtain the firewall rules and checks if you are using Azure Firewall, it won't be able to gather firewall rules from an NVA other than Azure Firewall.
+But the tool still will do inbound/outbound connections checks in Part B.

 ## Requirements:
 <li>HNV requires you to create an <a href="https://portal.azure.com/?feature.customportal=false#create/Canonical.UbuntuServer1804LTS-ARM">Ubuntu Server 18.04 LTS Azure Linux VM</a> in the subnet that you are planning to create the HDInsight cluster, or the subnet that you used for your HDInsight cluster if you've created your HDInsight cluster already.
 Also, VM must be created in the same region as your HDInsight cluster.
 You can use as low as a B1s (1G RAM, 1 vCore) for the VM size or bigger.
 When you are done with HNV, don't forget to delete this VM.
 If you are planning to use it again, you may want to "Stop" the VM to avoid charges.
 <li>You will need to create a <a href="https://docs.microsoft.com/en-us/python/api/overview/azure/hdinsight?view=azure-python#authentication-example-using-a-service-principal">Azure Service Principal</a> for the tool to access resources in your subscription
-<li><a href="https://docs.microsoft.com/en-us/azure/network-watcher/network-watcher-monitoring-overview">Azure Network Watcher</a> : HNV uses OS built-in "nc" tool to do an actual "outbound" access checks.
-For "inbound" access checks, it uses <a href="https://docs.microsoft.com/en-us/azure/network-watcher/diagnose-vm-network-traffic-filtering-problem#use-ip-flow-verify">IPFlowVerify</a> diagnostics feature of network watcher.
+<li><a href="https://docs.microsoft.com/en-us/azure/network-watcher/network-watcher-monitoring-overview">Azure Network Watcher</a> : HNV uses OS built-in "nc" tool to do an actual "outbound" connection check.
+For "inbound" connection checks, it uses <a href="https://docs.microsoft.com/en-us/azure/network-watcher/diagnose-vm-network-traffic-filtering-problem#use-ip-flow-verify">IPFlowVerify</a> diagnostics feature of network watcher.
 If you already have a network watcher created in the region, HNV will find and use it.
 If you don't, HNV will create an network watcher in the region to use.
 When script finished, it will delete network watcher if HNV needed to create one.
 1000 network diagnostic tool usage per month is Free in Azure Network Watcher.
 Additional 1000 tool usage per month is $0.001 .
 Please check <a href="https://azure.microsoft.com/en-us/pricing/details/network-watcher/">Azure Network Watcher pricing</a> for more details
 <br><br>